dhedgepeth/uMediaEditor/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/UmbazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some UmbazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/UmbazingFeature`)
 5. Open a Pull Request